Unveiling the Composition of the Single-Charm Molecular Pentaquarks: Insights from Radiative Decay and Magnetic Moment: Introduction

 The present paper is organized as the follows.
-After Introduction, we primarily study the transition magnetic moments and the corresponding M1 radiative decay widths of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks in Section \ref{sec2}.
-After that, we further investigate the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks in Section \ref{sec3}.
-Among them, we also discuss the M1 radiative decay widths and the magnetic moment properties of the observed $\Lambda_c^{+} (2940)$ and $\Lambda_c^{+} (2910)$ in the $2P$ states of singly charmed baryon.
-This work ends with a short summary in Section \ref{sec4}.
+After Introduction, we study the M1 and E1 radiative decay widths of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks in Sec. \ref{sec2}.
+After that, we further investigate the magnetic moment properties of the isoscalar $DN$, $D^*N$, $D_1N$, and $D_2^*N$ molecular pentaquarks in Sec. \ref{sec3}.
+Among them, we also discuss the M1 radiative decay widths and the magnetic moment properties of the $\Lambda_c^{+} (2940)$ and $\Lambda_c^{+} (2910)$ in the $2P$ states of singly charmed baryon.
+This work ends with the discussions and conclusions in Sec. \ref{sec4}.